 1. Leave the extras at home.
 Remember there’s nothing much you can’t buy here if you need it, including food and medications.
 And most of it won’t cost any more than on the mainland.
 So don’t loose sleep if you should forget something.
 But thinking of trip planning – be sure to include Hawaii’s most acclaimed travel guide series (in Kindle or print), Hawaii Revealed.
 Available for all the major islands, don’t leave home without it.

-3. Pack carry-on snacks and other helpful items for the trip.
+4. Bring other helpful items for the trip.

 What about a travel blanket and travel pillow?
 Some airlines just don’t offer them.
 With those that do, we just don’t know how cleaning them is managed.

 For packing food, we use reusable and collapsible silicone food containers and water bottles.